 When to Serve Notice

 The method and time-frame for serving notice will depend on the circumstances.
-Timings will differ depending on whether you are inside or outside the fixed term and what eviction notice you serve.
+Timings will differ depending on whether you are inside or outside the fixed term and which type of eviction notice you serve.

 The signed contract is the first place to check for information about how to serve notice in your tenancy.
-If nothing is written in the agreement, then you will have to give 2 months' notice.
+The contract should include information about whether or not there is a break clause and also the way(s) in which notice should be served.

 How to Serve Notice